mfrueggvc/CMT-Migration/README.md

 # FINAL OUTPUTS
 - All final Outputs are generated into the folder /results.
 - What you want to look at is all the graphs, in /results/evaluation/Graphs you will find the plots showing :
-- 1. The graphs showing the metrics (the accuracy) of the model and the predictions, in Linear and Log scales.(Summary_Metrics_Linear.png and Summary_Metrics_LogScale.png)
+- 1. The graphs showing the metrics (the accuracy) of the model and the predictions, in Linear and Log scales.(Summary_Accuracy.png)
 - 2. The graphs showing for each Country:  the plot of real NetMigration vs predicted NetMigration and an evaluation of the prediction for that specific Country. (files named :TimeSeries_Country.png )
 - In /results/predictions you will find the numerical predictions of the model and the metrics self-evaluation from the model.
-- In /results/evaluation you will find the two .csv tables definning the real metrics of the model (computed confronting real data).
+- In /results/evaluation you will find the two .csv tables definning the real metrics of the prediction (computed confronting real data).

 ```
 ```